Skip to main content

 • Use cortex.vector.* directly if you prefer explicit control

-Note: Layer 3 operations are convenience wrappers.
-For direct control, use Layer 1 (cortex.conversations.*) and Layer 2 (cortex.vector.*) separately.
+Layer 4 operations are convenience wrappers that orchestrate across all layers.
+For direct control, use Layer 1 (cortex.conversations.*), Layer 2 (cortex.vector.*), and Layer 3 (cortex.facts.*) separately.

 remember()